data2intelligence/SpaCET/docs/tutorial.md

 ## Deconvolve ST data

 By two steps, `ST.deconvolve` would deconvolve all mixtures of ST spots into malignant, immune, and stromal cells as well as an unidentifiable component.
 We first estimate malignant cell faction by modeling the segmental copy number variations (CNVs) from the expression profiles of ST data.
 Of note, this strategy avoids the workload of building malignant references case by case.
-Subsequently, based on an in-house hierarchical cell lineage derived from single-cell RNA-seq data sets from diverse cancer types, we use a constrained regression model to determine stromal and immune cell fraction, and also include an unidentifiable component to calibrate cellular density variations across spatial regions.
+Subsequently, based on an in-house hierarchical cell lineage derived from single-cell RNA-seq data sets from diverse cancer types, we use a constrained regression model to determine stromal and immune cell fraction, and also include an unidentifiable component to calibrate cellular density variations across tissue regions.

 The inferred cell-type fraction and CNV value of all ST spots are stored in `ST@input$Fraction` and `ST@input$CNV`.
 Of note, the latter one will be used to explore the malignant cell clone structure in the following section.